jecisc/Chanel/resources/doc/documentation.md

 If a methods has an equivalent method of the same name in a super class, Chanel remove the method.

 *Conditions for the cleanings to by applied:*
-- Work only in instances and class side of classes.
+- Work only on instances and class side of classes.
 Does not work on traits.
 - The superclass of the method should not be nil.
 - The method should override another method in the hierarchy.
 - The overriden method as the same AST than the overriding method.

+*Warnings:*
+This cleaning should not have any counter indication.

+### Categorize unclassified methods

+Chanel try to use the system method categorizer to classify unclassified methods.

+*Conditions for the cleanings to by applied:*
+- Work on instances and class side of classes and traits.
+- The protocol of the method needs to by `as yet unclassified`.

 *Warnings:*
 This cleaning should not have any counter indication.